LTUC/amman-dotnet-401d2/Curriculum/Class04/lab/README.md

 Lab 04: Tic-Tac-Toe
 =====================================

-## To Submit this Assignment
-- If you have not done so already, clone the class repo
-- Be sure to `pull` for updated content
-- Copy the starter code in class 04 to a newly created git repo (`cp -r location/of/startercode/. location/of/new/git/repo) (**Don't forget about the "dot" at the end of code source**)
-- Do an `initial commit` of the starter code
-- Create a branch named `NAME-LAB##`
-- Write your code
-- Commit often
-- Push to your repository
-- Create a pull request from your branch back your `master` branch.
-- Submit a link to your PR in canvas
-- Merge your PR back into master
-- In Canvas, Include the actual time it took you to complete the assignment as a comment (**REQUIRED**)
-- Include a `README.md` (contents described below)
+Read this document, in it's entirety before starting the assignment.

 ## Problem Domain
 Create a two (2) person, turn based Tic-Tac-Toe program.
 Building off of your starter code provided from the class repo, complete the Tic Tac Toe logic.
+Refer to the "Submit this Assignment" section below on instructions with the starter code.

 ## Program Specificaitons
 Your solution should include the following: